 Based on the testing, the team installed the DXi units in the production environment and was pleased to discover that the results in the real environment were even better than they had hoped for.
 “Thanks to the combination of DXi appliances and Veeam software, we are backing up more data in less time, replicating backups over our existing WAN, able to restore files quickly, and have DR protection that safeguards our data from ransomware attacks, adds Moncuit.”

-For more information on Quantum Corporation’s back-up solutions, visit its DXI Deduplication Appliances webpage.
+For more information on Quantum Corporation’s back-up solutions and this story, visit this page.